top of page

 Vancouver, British Columbia

-With a new location and Victoria's best seafood restaurant to attract visitors, Skydeck now had something to work with.
-They increased the tower's height to 350 feet, and although they didn't need the council's approval thanks to the property's light industrial zoning, they sought their blessing anyway.
-On June 24, 1966, Victoria's city council applauded Skydeck's new plan and approved their 5.5 million dollar project.
-Without further delay, Skydeck got busy, hoping to have their new tower ready by the following spring.
-Their plan was finally in motion, and Victoria was set to have their very own space needle.
-But nobody could have predicted the tragedies that would soon unfold and forever change the course of the project.
+With a new location and Victoria's best seafood restaurant in-house to attract visitors, Skydeck now had something to work with.
+They stretched the tower's height to 350 feet, and although they didn't need the council's approval thanks to the property's light industrial zoning at the time, they sought their blessing anyway.
+On June 24, 1966, Victoria's city council applauded Skydeck's new plan and approved its 5.5 million dollar project.
+Their persistence had finally paid off.
+Skydeck went to work without further delay, hoping to have their new tower ready by the following spring.
+With a plan in motion, Victoria was set to have a new space needle and a revitalized harbour.
+However, nobody could have predicted the tragedies that would soon unfold and forever alter the course of Victoria's new towers.

 Photo Clip: The Austin American (1966) Austin, Texas

-Just weeks after Skydeck won the council's blessing to proceed, news headlines were reporting that a young man at the University of Texas had laid down a deadly hail of rifle bullets from its campus tower.
+Just weeks after Skydeck had won the council's blessing to proceed, Victoria's exciting new tower projects came to a complete halt.
+Headlines were flooding with news about a young man at the University of Texas who had laid down a deadly hail of rifle bullets from the campus tower.
 The disturbed young man had strategically perched himself on the tower's Observation Deck and began firing at innocent people on the ground below.
 His 96-minute killing spree finally ended when brave law enforcement officers climbed the tower and took him out in a gunfight.
-When it was all over, 15 lay dead, and 31 injured.
-The gunman's wife and mother were found later that day, increasing the number of victims to 17 and making it the deadliest mass shooting by a lone gunman in U.S. history.
-When the news reached Victoria, no words were said, and the tower projects suddenly went quiet.
+When it was all over, 15 lay dead, and 31 were injured.
+The bodies of the gunman's wife and mother were found later that day, increasing the number of victims to 17 and making it the deadliest mass shooting by a lone gunman in U.S. history.
+When news of the tragedy reached Victoria, no words were said, and the buzz of the tower projects suddenly went quiet.
+Work on White's tower in the Inner Harbour and Skydeck's tower next to Laurel Point ceased to continue, and an official explanation was never offered... at least not in the news.
+Months after the tragedy of the Texas Tower massacre, Skydeck's spokesman died while fishing on the Cowichan River, and Victoria's Mayor passed away in his home.
+He had been mayor for less than a year.
+News of their deaths rocked the city for months, overshadowing the fate of Victoria's towers.
+By the end of the year, the city's tower projects had disappeared and were eventually forgotten.

 bottom of page